Water Retention: What Causes It?

 It’s clear that we can’t change the temperature outside.
 What we can recommend is help the body with a better daily intake of water.

 - A lifestyle with little physical activity also affects the way that liquids are deposited around the body.
-People are very sedentary are the most likely to suffer from this problem.
+People who are very sedentary are the most likely to suffer from this problem.
 Take short walks, stretch your limbs, or do aerobic exercise.
 All of these will help the movement of liquid around the body.

 - During pregnancy, women tend to suffer from fluid retention as a result of hormonal changes.
-As a consequence many have to remove rings from their fingers.
-It’s also very common to get inflammation in the feet, hands, and the face.
+It’s very common for pregnant women to get swollen feet, hands, and face.
 The best option is to keep active.
 Also, it’s important to drink more water than normal and reduce your salt intake.

-- Renal problems as well as heart problems cause oedemas in certain places, since the fluids can’t freely move.
+- Renal problems, as well as heart problems, cause oedemas in certain places, since the fluids can’t move freely

 As we explain above, the kidneys are what controls the elimination of water through urine.
 If this process is changed, the fluids will stay stuck in some other area.
 It’s vital to consult a professional who can provide treatment.
 With medication, you can also add a diuretic or a diet based on special foods in order to make yourself more comfortable.

 To improve fluid retention it’s important to keep to a balanced diet with enough protein, as well as starting to use less salt in your cooking.
 Also, you should try to take a daily walk to improve circulation.
 Furthermore, it’s a good idea to get up from your chair every hour and stretch your legs.

-In many companies they have incorporated a few minutes exercise for their employees every day.
+In many companies, they have incorporated a few minutes exercise for their employees every day.
 At a certain time each day, they leave the office and dedicate 15 minutes to their bodies.

 When it comes to rest, it’s important to make available all the time you need to recuperate fully.
 Put a cushion under your feet so that the blood can flow more easily.